Shortest Guide To Three Good Things (TGT) or What Went Well

-This powerful happiness-boosting exercise comes from positive psychology—the science that explores the healthy side of mental health, like your psychological strengths and how you can flourish.
+It comes from positive psychology—the science that explores the healthy side of mental health, like our psychological strengths, eudaimonia, and how we can flourish.
+By the way, experts refer to happiness as positive affect or subjective well-being (SWB).

 How to do the Three Good Things (TGT)?